benjkent/BlazorSounds/README.md

 * Create an original control play/pause
 * Create a custom scrubber with touch contol to advance and rewind audio.
 * Create a current progress and track length readout
+* *This tab uses css style-behind, and javascript modules to call JS directly. _no script in root index_